SAP-samples/abap-platform-fiori-feature-showcase/README.md

 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

 ## License
-Copyright (c) 2022 SAP SE or an SAP affiliate company.
+Copyright (c) 2022- 2023 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](/../main/LICENSES/Apache-2.0.txt) file.